Burger recipes are soooo fun to develop.

 - Meanwhile dice the mushrooms into small pieces, and peel and dice the garlic.
 Add both to the frying pan and season with a generous pinch of salt and pepper.
 Sauté for 10 minutes or until all the water has evaporated and the mushrooms have started to brown.

 - Add the fried mushroom mixture to a food processor along with the soy sauce, cajun seasoning, BBQ sauce, maple syrup, walnuts, flax seeds, panko breadcrumbs, parsley and generous pinches of salt and pepper.
-Measure 1 cup of cooked brown rice and add it to the mixture.
+Add the cooked brown rice (this should now measure roughly 1 cup) and add it to the mixture.
 Pulse the mixture a dozen or so times until the mixture has mostly broken down but has not turned into a puree!
 Note: to check if the texture is correct, try shaping the mixture into a patty.
 If there are a few cracks, pulse the mixture a little more to break it down, but be careful not to over process it into a mush.

 - Line a plate or baking tray with baking paper.
 Then shape the burger mixture into 4 evenly-sized patties and place on the prepared dish.
 If you have time to leave the burgers to sit, pop them in the refrigerator until you need to cook them (ideally for a minimum of 2 hours or overnight).
 This will help the patties hold together and also improve the flavour.